AdamSlay/luxai-S2-agent/README.md

 were both close to resources and in areas of the map that had minimal rubble.

-The heuristics involved in making all of these decisions: where to place your factories, where to build your pathways and which resource tiles to build them to, which robots to send to which locations, and which robots to defend your factories with, which robots to mine resources with, which resources to mine and which to leave for the opponent, etc. all became very complex.
+The heuristics involved in making all of these decisions: where to place your factories, where to build your pathways and which resource tiles to build them to, which robots to send to which locations, which robots to defend your factories with, which robots to mine resources with, which resources to mine at any given time etc. all became very complex.
+This is made more complex by the fact that no two maps are identical, and your agent must respond to the opponent while also responding to the ever evolving state of the map as rubble gets excavated and pathways get opened or blocked.

 ## My Approach
 Here I will show you my approach to the problem, and how I was able to achieve a top 25 finish.
 This will represent the finished product of my agent, but it is important to note that this underwent many iterations and improvements throughout the course of the competition.

 ### Factory Placement
 The first several turns of every match were dedicated to placing factories.
-I used a fairly complex heuristic to determine where to place factories based on a total score for each tile which consisted of the following components: nearness to resources(with an emphasis on ice), nearness to other factories, and how much rubble was in the surrounding area.
+I used a set of heuristics to determine where to place factories based on a total score for each tile which consisted of the following components: nearness to resources(with an emphasis on ice), nearness to other factories, and how much rubble was in the surrounding area.
 The nearness to resources was calculated by finding the distance to the closest few tiles of each resource and weighing them based on the type of resource.
 The nearness to other factories played a